vjousse/lucky-blog/content/en/2021-09-21-parcel-tailwind-css-elm-lang-elm-spa.md

 Then just `npm install`.

-Then let's create directories for every type of file we're going to have.
+Then let's create directories for every type of file we're going to have (`src/` will contain the elm files):

 ```
 .
 ├── css
-├── elm
+├── src
 ├── html
 └── js
 ```